-Kyu Shiba Rikyu Garden is a restorative green oasis, set amid the tallest skyscrapers in Tokyo.
-Beautiful bridges, choice flowers in every season, and lush greenery make this classic Japanese garden a hidden gem.
+Kyū Shiba-Rikyu Garden is a restorative green oasis, set amid the tallest skyscrapers in Tokyo.
+This garden isn’t huge, but it’s choice.
+In any season, it’s one of the best places to take photos showing ancient and modern side by side in Japan.
+Beautiful bridges, flowers in every season, and lush greenery make this classic Japanese garden a hidden gem.
+Despite being surrounded by imposing modern life…

 …you forget you’re in the middle of a sprawling city while strolling the gently undulating paths around the pond